Einstein2150/RABIDS/README.md

 ## Legal Disclaimer

-BLACKWALL is intended for educational purposes and authorized security testing only.
+RABIDS is intended for educational purposes and authorized security testing only.
 You must have explicit permission to use this tool against any system or network.
 The authors and contributors are not responsible for misuse, damage, or legal consequences.
 Always follow applicable laws and ethical guidelines.

 ---